Let’s revisit one of our first posts, from October 2009 (Bo Diddley passed away the previous year at the age of 79).

 The Bo left this world on June 2, 2008, but his beat goes on in hundreds of bars on any given Saturday night.
 I’ll leave you with these few examples of his power and glory… Amen!

 Bo on video… Let’s start with a classic – Bo’s first and only appearance on the Ed Sullivan Show, 1955 (he was asked to play Tennessee Ernie Ford’s 16 Tons and decided to play the self-reverential Bo Diddley instead… Bo was never invited back)…

 Here’s a brief clip of Bo in ’65 on the ABC-TV show Shindig! playing his hit Road Runner, with the fine-looking Duchess (known to her parents as Norma-Jean Wofford) on second guitar…

 Bo and the Bo-ettes (including The Duchess) on the T.A.M.I.
 Show, held at the Santa Monica Civic Auditorium on October 28-29, 1964…

 The Warsaw Falcons’ intrepid sound man taped our gig with Bo right off the board.
 But given the 30 years that have gone by since our 50 minutes of fame, I wouldn’t call this hi-fidelity.
 Still, it’s worth sharing.
 Here Bo gives a shout-out to all his main men and women from the Fifties (including himself!): Bo Testifies

 This might be my favorite Bo artifact… Since he never brought his own amp with him, he always was at the mercy of someone else’s crappy equipment.
-Apparently, he didn’t care much for my Fender Twin!
+Apparently, he didn’t care much for the one we brought!
 Jack It Up